 Whether you want to stay entirely away from your phone during your listening time or you like the prospect of being able to access your phone’s smart assistant hands-free, pay attention to what controls and functions are built into the buds themselves.

 Don't forget charging cases come in a variety of sizes.
 Some are truly pocket-friendly, others sacrifice a portable design for offering more charging capacity before they need to be charged up themselves.
-Consider whether you want a case that’s easy to carry around or if it’s something you’re happy to throw into a bag, when looking for the best wireless earphones that suit your needs.
+When looking for the best wireless earphones that suit your needs, consider whether you want a case that’s easy to carry around or if it’s something you’re happy to throw into a bag.

 Best wireless earbuds in 2022